 Real Homes rating 4.5 out of 5 stars | read our full review of the Ezviz C6CN Security Camera

-The Google Nest Cam Indoor offers fantastic picture quality, versatile placement options, an impressive range of smart features, and a great track record for reliability — all reasons we've ranked it at the top of our list.
+The Google Nest Cam Indoor offers fantastic picture quality, versatile placement options, an impressive range of smart features, and an excellent track record for reliability — all reasons we've ranked it at the top of our list.

-You don't need a hub or base for this camera — just plug it in, download the smartphone app, and go.
-In return for this easy setup, you get great 1080p HD video, night vision, alerts about loud or unusual sounds, great reliability, and lots of versatile placement options: You can place the Google Nest Cam Indoor on anything flat, attach it to a wall, or use the built-in magnet to hold it against anything metal.
+You don't need a hub or base for this camera — plug it in, download the smartphone app, and go.
+In return for this effortless setup, you get excellent 1080p HD video, night vision, alerts about loud or unusual sounds, outstanding reliability, and lots of versatile placement options: You can place the Google Nest Cam Indoor on anything flat, attach it to a wall, or use the built-in magnet to hold it against anything metal.
 It even screws into a standard mount or tripod.

 If you sign up for the subscription-based Nest Aware service, you gain access to intelligent alerts you can set to signal you when there's an activity in specific zones or when a person (any person) enters the frame.
 In addition, you can choose between continuous or activity-based recording and create and download/share customized clips from your video footage.